Carrie's Story

 My fears were confirmed three days later when I was officially diagnosed with stage III ovarian cancer.
 The grim statistics for survival kept circling in my head.
 But I was determined to beat the odds.
 I had a three-day-old baby in the NICU fighting for his life and a toddler at home that needed me.

 Dr. Dewdney, having already performed my surgery, continued to provide my care through my chemotherapy treatments.
 Having one doctor handle my surgery and chemotherapy was extremely beneficial.
 I built a relationship with her and the team she put together to support me on my journey.
-The Rush University Cancer Center was not just treating my cancer; they were caring for my entire well-being.
+Rush was not just treating my cancer; they were caring for my entire well-being.
 There are more facets to treatment and recovery than just your immediate cancer treatment.
 They provide support in ways you don’t even know you need.

 Almost immediately after my diagnosis, a Rush psychotherapist, Dr. Lauren Rynar, began helping my husband and me cope with this devastating diagnosis.
 The combination of a new baby, a toddler, and my diagnosis could have been paralyzing without Dr. Rynar.
 She walked with me through my entire treatment.